howard-ch-wang/bike_counters/README.md

 2. DONE Create a .py with the pipeline, so we can experiment - sam
 3. research some nice time series algorithms, try to implement them with the data we have - both

-4. merge existing external data to the basic dataset - sam
+4. DONE merge existing external data to the basic dataset - sam

 # Goals